keroles-naeem/Little_Lemon/README.md

 To bring this project to life, I utilized the following technologies:

 🔰 HTML: For structuring the content of the web pages.

 🔰 CSS: To style the application and enhance its visual appeal.

 🔰 Bootstrap: Ensured a responsive design for optimal viewing on various devices.

 🔰 Python: The programming language for backend logic.

 🔰 Django: The web framework that facilitated rapid development and clean design.

 🔰 SQLite & MySQL: For managing our database and storing dish data.

-🍋 Add New dish
-🍋 Book a table
-🍋 show Our Menu
-🍋 Opening Hours
-🍋 show ingredients

 Skills Demonstrated
 This project showcases several key programming skills: